 Introductory notes

 Musicality is a complex topic to discuss as there is no objectively correct way of doing it.
-Numerous books and studies have been made, focusing on just the details of one musical idiom.
-The stylistic guidelines of one tradition may even be the polar opposite of another.
+Every genre of music has its own way of approaching it, and stylistic goals.
+Often, the guidelines of one tradition are the polar opposite of another.

 The importance of listening